CristobalNavarroSchanentgen/olympian-2/CONSTRUCTION.md

 ---

-## 🎉 Current Status Summary
+## 🎉 Final Status Summary

-The project is **95% complete** with a fully functional AI-native architecture.
-The backend is production-ready, and the frontend has complete event system infrastructure.
-Only UI component migration to event subscriptions remains to achieve 100% architectural compliance.
+The project is **100% complete** with a fully functional AI-native architecture.
+The backend is production-ready, the frontend has complete event system infrastructure, and all UI components now use event-driven architecture.

+**🏆 ACHIEVEMENT UNLOCKED: Complete AI-Native Architecture**

-The core principle is achieved: *any component can be understood by reading only its service contract plus at most 2 adapter files.*
+The core principle is fully achieved: *any component can be understood by reading only its service contract plus at most 2 adapter files, with complete event-driven communication.*